AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/DeclsAndCalls/CallSites/Actual/tc.rst

-**simple subprogram called from a subprogram actual parameter**

-Check SC on a simple subprogram called from a subprogram actual parameter evaluation
+**Exercise SC on a subprogram called as part of an actual parameter evaluation**